 - A 7-year-old girl eats ¼ cup of salt on a dare from a classmate.

 - An 18-year-old college student drinks 7 servings of 5-Hour Energy drinks.

-Although the word “overdose” is often used interchangeably with the word “poisoning”, not all overdoses results in poisoning.
-Many naturally occurring herbal products such as coriander, dill, marigold, Stevia, and Chia, are minimally toxic.
-These products, which are often listed as “Generally Recognized As Safe” or “GRAS” by the United States Food and Drug Administration, are not known to cause significant toxicity, even in overdose.
-For questions about whether a substance is minimally toxic or potentially dangerous in overdose, get help online at poison.org or call 1-800-222-1222.
+Although the word “overdose” is often used interchangeably with the word “poisoning,” not all overdoses result in poisoning.
+Many (but not all) naturally occurring herbal products such as coriander, dill, marigold, Stevia, and Chia, are minimally toxic.
+These products, which are often listed as “Generally Recognized as Safe” or “GRAS” by the United States Food and Drug Administration, are not known to cause significant toxicity, even in overdose.
+For questions about whether a substance is minimally toxic or potentially dangerous in overdose, get help online or call 1-800-222-1222.

 Both prescription and over-the-counter medications can be dangerous when taken in incorrect amounts or by the wrong route of exposure.
-Although many people think that over-the-counter medications are safe, many of them can be poisonous.
-Diphenhydramine, also known as Benadryl or Unisom, is often used for treatment of itching, rashes, and pain caused by allergic reactions as well as insect bites and stings.
+Although many people assume that over-the-counter medications are safe, many of them can be poisonous.
+For example, diphenhydramine, also known as Benadryl or Unisom, is often used for treatment of itching, rashes, and pain caused by allergic reactions as well as insect bites and stings.
 Even when used correctly, diphenhydramine can cause sleepiness as a side effect.
 Excessive sleepiness can occur if more than the recommended dose is taken.
-Visine drops are frequently used to treat red eyes.
+Another example is eye drops like Visine, which are frequently used to treat red eyes.
 When used as an eye drop, Visine is generally safe.
 However, if eye drops are swallowed, they can cause sleepiness, low blood pressure, and a low heart rate.
 To avoid being poisoned by prescription or over-the-counter drugs, always use medications according to the directions on the package.